top of page

 Periods of uncertainty often lead to:

-• Less competition among buyers
+• Less competition among buyers.

-• More motivated sellers are willing to negotiate
+• More motivated sellers willing to negotiate.

-• Slower but more flexible municipal approval processes
+• Slower but more flexible municipal approval processes.

 At the same time, Ontario’s housing shortage remains a pressing issue.
 This combination creates a unique window for experienced investors to:

-• Acquire properties at favourable prices
+• Acquire properties at favourable prices.

-• Plan higher-density developments to meet demand
+• Plan higher-density developments to meet demand.

-• Secure necessary approvals before the market picks up again
+• Secure necessary approvals before the market picks up again.

 Investors who act now can position themselves for gains when the market rebounds.